 - 1) Create an NTP Server element.
 This element can be found under Elements > Network Elements > Server.

-- Browse to NGFW > Properties > General.
+- 2) Browse to NGFW > Properties > General.

-- 3) Click the NTP Servers field, then select the NTP Server element.
+- Click the NTP Servers field, then select the NTP Server element.
 Type part of the name of an element or browse through the drop-down list to select an element.

 - Click Save.

 - Publish the changes.

 NTP Server element Option Definition IP List The IP addresses of the NTP server.
-Click + to add an IP address.
 You must enter either an IP address or a host name.
+Enter one IP address per row.
+If you have a list of IP addresses where each IP address is on a separate row, you can copy and paste the list.
+To remove a row, click Remove next to the row.
+To remove all rows, click Clear All.
 Hostname The host name of the NTP server.
 You must enter either an IP address or a host name.
 NTP Key Type None - The NTP Server does not use a key.
 MD5 - The NTP Server uses an MD5 hash.
 SHA-1 - The NTP Server uses an SHA-1 hash.

-Key ID (When NTP Key Type is MD5 or SHA-1) Specifies a unique identifier for the key.
+Option Definition Key ID (When NTP Key Type is MD5 or SHA-1) Specifies a unique identifier for the key.
 Enter a value between 1-65534.
 Key MD5 or Key SHA-1 (When NTP Key Type is MD5 or SHA-1) Specifies the MD5 or SHA-1 hash.